It's no accident that Columbia has three beautiful rivers running

 Two hiking/bike trails at Harbison State Forest provide access to the river.

-And, the trail at Riverfront Park and Historic Columbia Canal runs
+The trail at Riverfront Park and Historic Columbia Canal runs

 on the east side of the Broad River for about 2 miles.